Frequently Asked Questions

 As an F-1 or J-1 student, you are allowed to work 20 hours a week on campus during fall and spring semesters and full time during the summer.
 If you want to work off campus, you will have to apply for permission and F-1s may not work off campus during the first nine months of a program of study.
-Comprehensive workshop sessions on Curricular Practical Training (CPT) and Optional Practical Training (OPT) are offered regularly by ISSS.
+Comprehensive workshop sessions on Curricular Practical Training (CPT) and Optional Practical Training (OPT) are offered online by ISSS.

 Every year, international students must file documentation with the Internal Revenue Service, even if they have not worked in the United States.
 ISSS provides all international students with up-to-date information and resources, as well as complimentary nonresident income tax filing software to assist you in filing your income tax return forms.

 Florida Tech policy states that you are required to attend for one full semester if you enter the United States on an I-20 from Florida Tech.
 Florida Tech will not release a student until he/she completes one semester of attendance.

 International students may drive with both a license from their country of origin and an International Driver's License for 90 days in the US before they have to obtain a driver's license issued by the state of residence.
 A Florida driver's license or a State of Florida identification card can be obtained at any Department of Motor Vehicles office.